arishuynhvan/arishuynhvan.github.io/_posts/2017-02-01-Entrepreneurship1.md

 title: A Personal Attempt at Entrepreneurship
 ---
 ## Context
-I've applied and enrolled myself in [Idea$]() 2017 competition organized by EDIC NUS.
+I've enrolled myself in [Idea$](nusideas.firebaseapp.com) 2017 competition organized by EDIC NUS.
 Having come up with an idea for a web app from a personal pain point as a foreign student, I decided to develop a product to solve that problem.
 As the competition aims to get students launch their own startups eventually, I saw no reason for not pushing my idea further for a future startup.